Central serous retinopathy

 The macula is part of the retina at the back of the eye.
 It is only about 5mm across but is responsible for all of our central vision, most of our colour vision and the fine detail we see.
 A healthy macula is about 250 microns (one quarter of a millimetre) thick.

 What causes central serous retinopathy?

-Unfortunately, it is not known what causes the macula to become separated from the eye tissue behind it, and fluid to build up, but research shows that stress can make it worse.
+Unfortunately, it is not known what causes the macula to become separated from eye tissue, and fluid to build up, but research shows that stress can make it worse.

 What are the symptoms of central serous retinopathy?

 As the macula swells and separates from the tissues behind it, you may notice a blurred or missing spot in your central vision, distortion, or things looking smaller than usual.

 You may also notice changes to your colour vision or have difficulty adapting to changes in light levels.

 In most cases, the fluid is reabsorbed without any treatment.
 The majority of people with CSR will regain most or all of the sight they had before.
 If the fluid is still there after three to six months, you may need treatment to prevent more lasting damage to the macula.